-A Secret Garden by Green Croft on the Wall, is a fully inclusive immersive installation for children aged 3 - 10 years with learning difficulties and their parents.
-Part workshop, part game, part dance, children and their parents try out open ended, playful and creative movement activities in a multi sensory environment whilst exploring the garden led by an experienced facilitator Susie Tate.
+A Secret Garden by Green Croft on the Wall, is a fully inclusive immersive installation for children aged 3 - 10 years with learning difficulties and their parents or carers.
+Part workshop, part game, part dance, children and their parents try out open ended, playful and creative movement activities in a multi sensory environment whilst exploring the garden led by experienced facilitator Susie Tate.

 What is A Secret Garden about?